 Sec.
-34B-27. - Remedies.
+34B-27 28. - Remedies.

-Any violation of the provisions of this chapter by any person who is subject to its provisions is a misdemeanor as defined in, and punishable as provided in, Sections 1-7 of this Code.
+Any violation of the provisions of this chapter by any person who is subject to its the provisions of this chapter, is a misdemeanor as defined in, and punishable as provided in, Sections section 1-7 of this Code.